Pentire is a stretch of coast in North Cornwall that boasts dramatic headlands jutting out into the Atlantic sea.

-Views from Pentire Point
+Views from Pentire headland

-It's worth visiting Pentire Point just for the extensive views.
+It's worth visiting Pentire just for the extensive views.
 If you look to the south and west you'll see the expanse of Padstow Bay, where the mouth of the River Camel and its tributaries were 'drowned' by melting ice after the last glaciation and now form wide creeks.
 The headland furthest away is Trevose Head with its lighthouse on the right, while the daymark at Stepper Point marks the entrance to the mouth of the estuary.
 Between Pentire Point and The Rumps several outcrops of pillow lava are visible beside the coast path.

 The Rumps - a prehistoric site